 ‘Are you coming?’, it asks, practically grabbing you by the hand on arrival and whisking you through streets overflowing with pintxos bars, jazz aficionados and more.
 Onward we head, by Michelin-star-gazing gourmets and vertiginous Belle Époque mansions, down to sandy beaches which unfurl into the Atlantic.
 In its own laconic style it is inexhaustibly interesting.
 Fishermen cast reels into the glittering ocean, and the Old Town chatters with bustling shoppers.
 Wait up, San Sebastián – some of us need a minute to recharge.

 Less than three miles from the coastline, uphill, and out into the leafy suburbs, the achingly-cool Arima Hotel presents ample opportunity for such replenishment.
 It is both a welcome relief from the irrepressible town and a beautifully designed springboard to dive back into it at your leisure, once you feel suitably pampered, via a 15-minute trip on the free shuttle (don’t worry, there are buses flitting to and fro as well).
 Here it is, a calm haven between the whispering canopy of Miramón Forest and the industrial-chic enclave of the sleepy Gipuzkoa Science and Technology Park (an eccentric cluster of university buildings and exhibitions that seems oddly unpopulated).
 Aware of Arima’s burgeoning reputation for promoting those fabled arts of naturalness and wellbeing, Mrs Smith and I drool idiotically at the rooftop infinity pool (closed during the winter), the prospect of a state-of-the-art spa, and rambling trails through the small forest (the hotel can, and indeed do, lend pairs of walking poles).
-There’s even a snazzy gym, which we nod approvingly at.
-It’s a good thing they have towels, we think.
-Particularly for the drooling.

 The first of its kind in Spain, this eco-hotel has 67 beds we could choose from, here in a region that has both an uneasy wariness of modernity and an unending fascination with it.
 Subtlety, unsurprisingly, is an art Arima has therefore mastered.
 As we arrive, a fresh-faced family of four in a state of bliss saunter over a great beam-like bridge slung out into the forest, disappearing like Basque fairy tales into the dusky gloom.
 We look at one another wonderingly, carry-on sized bags drooping under our eyes.
 Can this secluded nook so close to the action restore even these weary city folk?